Rules of the Sensometric Society

 5. Officers and committee – Election and Retirement

-The members of the committee shall be elected at a biannual general meeting by the members of the group.
-Their term shall end with the biannual general meeting 4 years from their election.
+The members of the committee shall be elected at a biennial general meeting by the society members attending the meeting.

-At each biannual general meeting, two officers and two ordinary members shall be elected for a full term.
+At each biennial general meeting, two officers and two ordinary members shall be elected for a full term.

 Any vacancy occurring amongst the officers or any other members of the committee may be filled by the committee and the member so elected shall remain in office for the unexpired period that his/her predecessor would have served.
 The subsequent general meeting should approve the nomination or elect any other person for the same period.